Special Projects

 Property History

-This large property had a long, colorful history before it’ recent restoration to a massive wetland.
+This large property had a long, colorful history before its recent restoration to a massive wetland.
 Originally inhabited by Native American tribes, drainage of the area began with settlement by early Ohio pioneers.
 Construction of a complex system of drainage ditches across it followed in the early 1900s to permit successful vegetable truck farming.
 One of the most notable producers was Ruetenik Gardens, which used the rich muck soil to raise dry and green onions, head and leaf lettuce, carrots, celery, cabbage, spinach, parsnips, cauliflower, and turnips from the 1920s to 1970s.

 Subsequent land owners processed and sold the remaining muck as top soil, and bluegrass sod was raised on the farm into the 1980s.
 Construction of a construction debris dumping ground on the site was prevented in 1992 thanks to the outcry of local citizens.